Which place is cheaper, Nagasaki or Osaka?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Osaka is around the same temperature as Nagasaki in the summer.
-The temperature in Osaka is usually 28°C (82°F) in July, and Nagasaki stays around 27°C (81°F).
+The daily temperature in Osaka averages around 28°C (82°F) in July, and Nagasaki fluctuates around 27°C (81°F).

 Osaka usually receives around the same amount of sunshine as Nagasaki during summer.
 Osaka gets 183 hours of sunny skies, while Nagasaki receives 197 hours of full sun in the summer.